josephernest/TinyAnalytics/README.md

     record_visit('mywebsite');
     ?>

-4) Add this to Cron tab with `crontab -e`:
+4) Add this with `crontab -e`, to refresh analytics data every 1 hour:

     0 * * * * /var/www/TinyAnalytics/summarize.py

-    Analytics data will be refreshed every 1 hour.

 (Optional) Modify your password in line 2 of `index.php`.
 Default password is `abcdef`.

 It's done!
-Visit at least one of your tracked websites, run `/var/www/TinyAnalytics/summarize.py` manually (this will be needed just once, then it will be done automatically every hour), and open `index.php` in your browser!
+Visit at least one of your tracked websites, run `./summarize.py` manually (this will be needed just once, then it will be done automatically every hour), and open `index.php` in your browser!

 ## Todo